2 dead after stabbing at San Jose church, police say

 San Jose police say units are at Grace Baptist Church located on the 400 block of E San Fernando Street near the San Jose State University campus.

-Officials first tweed the information around 8:45 p.m. but the stabbing was first reported at 7:53 p.m.
+Officials first tweeted the information around 8:45 p.m. but the stabbing was first reported at 7:53 p.m.

 Some victims have life-threatening injuries, police add.